This post may contain affiliate links. See my disclosure for more information.

 Yes, church!
 This is what we are called to.

-Mature Christians who come along side to motivate, to inspire the unbeliever to be reconciled to our Great God, and live with more peace and victory than some dare to imagine.
-And just like with physical gain…it is not comfortable and it does not happen without significant changes!
+Mature Christians who come along side to motivate, to inspire newbies to grow in faith and to live with more peace and victory than some dare to imagine.
+And just like with physical gain…it is not comfortable and it does not happen without significant change.

 The sad thing is, in an effort to draw people to Christ, the judgement free church could be harming the faith of those they want to help.